Programs, Curricula & Courses (PCC) Manual

 (Signed by the President on May 3, 2000)

 A number of our departments are looking at the possibility of offering existing masters programs wholly or in part online through web-based courses.
 Furthermore, new programs are being considered that would be designed from the start to be delivered mostly or completely online.
 Delivering a program in this manner requires rethinking many long-standing assumptions and procedures.
 While this is a new departure for us, it is a step that has been taken already by many of our peer institutions.
 It reflects important priorities in our Mission Statement and Strategic Plan.
-We have strengthened the Office of Continuing and Extended Education [now the Office of Professional Studies] in order to do this effectively.
+We have strengthened the Office of Continuing and Extended Education [now the Office of Extended Studies] in order to do this effectively.
 The purpose of this document is to propose procedures for approving the offering of programs online, and standards on which approvals will be based.

 Wholly New Programs and Modified Existing Programs